 Utilizes effective conflict resolution skills.

 Individualizes care based upon the knowledge of the patient and the family.

 Recognizes needs and advocates for patient based on knowledge of condition.

-Has awareness of one's own values and how they affect interactions and relationships.
+Has awareness of one's own values and how they effect interactions and relationships.